bjpop/gurita/docs/command_line_syntax.rst

           Data manipulation:
           ------------------

-          trans               Tranform the input data and save the result to a new file
+          transform           Tranform the input data and save the result to a new file

           Statistics:
           -----------

-          corr                Correlation between numerical features
+          correlation         Correlation between numerical features
           info                Show summary information about features in the input data set normtest            Test whether numerical features differ from a normal distribution